fashiontechguru/CntxtPY/README.md

 # Run the analyzer
 python cntxtpy.py

-# compressed_knowledge_graph.txt in the compression directory.
+# find compressed_knowledge_graph.txt in the compression directory.
 cd compression

 # upload compressed_knowledge_graph.txt to an LLM and discuss your codebase!